 ~ Food processing

 ~ Welded chemical and nuclear structures

-Please note that Mechanical Properties shown are the range for H22 to H26.
+Please note that Mechanical Properties shown are for H22.

 Alloy 5754 also corresponds to the following standard designations and specifications but may not be a direct equivalent: